 Also in South Australia but situated in the stunning McLaren Vale is Mollydooker.
 Predominantly a producer of red wine, with three vineyards growing Shiraz, Merlot and Cabernet grapes, Mollydooker also injects some fun into its products, giving them amusing names and labels.
 The producer also recommends doing the ‘Mollydooker Shake’ on its still red wines under 2 years old to ensure they’re full of life when you pour yourself a glass.

 Taking up residence in South Australia’s Clare Valley is Grosset, founded by Jeffrey Grosset in 1981.
 Jeffrey has been a pinpoint figure within the Australian wine industry ever since, being one of the driving forces behind the move to screw cap enclosure by Clare Valley Riesling producers and was the first recipient of Gourmet Traveller Wine magazine’s “Australian Winemaker of the Year” award.
 It’s fair to say then that Jeffrey knows how to make delicious wine and his reds are a testament to that.
 We thoroughly recommend you try them.
+One of the best red wines to come from the Clare Valley.

 Port Phillip Estate